 I saw people flying kites on an old Silk Road square while kids tried to break dance to Lady Gaga.

 I saw children running away from their parents, having temper tantrums, and just generally being hilarious.
 Because kids everywhere are both naughty and charming.

 I saw people taking selfies in front of Chairman Mao’s portrait – and wondered what he would think of this brave new world.

-I saw people sitting on folding chairs in the street, where other people were trying to parallel park.
+I saw people sitting on folding chairs in the street, precisely in the spots where other people were trying to parallel park.